SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

-  - The way we keep track the backend nodes is pretty simple and make the assumption there is no concurrency issue with `Serf`.
+  - The way we keep track the backend nodes is pretty simple and makes the assumption there is no concurrency issue with `Serf`.
 That's reasonable enough to get a quite simple solution.

 **Cleanup**:

-  - In the main configuration file that is used for bootstrap HAProxy the first time when there is no backend nodes, we have the list of servers that we used in the first task and the previous lab.
+  - In the main configuration file that is used for bootstrapping HAProxy the first time when there are no backend nodes, we have the list of servers that we used in the first task and the previous lab.
 We can remove the list.
 So find `TODO: [CFG] Remove all the servers` and remove the list of nodes.

   - In [ha/services/ha/run](ha/services/ha/run), we can remove the two lines above `TODO: [CFG] Remove the following two lines`.

 We need to make sure the image has the folder `/nodes` created.
 In the Docker file, replace the `TODO: [CFG] Create the nodes folder` by the correct instruction to create the `/nodes` folder.

 We are ready to build and test our `ha` image.
-Let's proceed the same as the [previous task](#ttb).
-You should keep track the same outputs for the deliverables.
-Remind you that we have moved the file `/tmp/haproxy.cfg` to `/usr/local/etc/haproxy/haproxy.cfg` (**keep track of the config file like in previous step**).
+Let's proceed like in the [previous task](#ttb).
+You should provide the same outputs for the deliverables.
+Remember that we have moved the file `/tmp/haproxy.cfg` to `/usr/local/etc/haproxy/haproxy.cfg` (**keep track of the config file like in previous step**).

 You can also get the list of registered nodes from inside the `ha` container.
-Simply list the files from the directory `/nodes`.
-(**keep track of the output of the command like the logs in previous tasks**)
+Simply list the files from the directory `/nodes`.  (**keep track of the output of the command like the logs in previous tasks**)

 Now, use the Docker commands to stop `s1`.

 You can connect again to the `ha` container and get the haproxy configuration file and also the list of backend nodes.
-Use the previous command to reach this goal.
-(**keep track of the output of the ls command and the configuration file like the logs in previous tasks**)
+Use the previous command to reach this goal.  (**keep track of the output of the ls command and the configuration file like the logs in previous tasks**)

 **Deliverables**:

-1. Give the branch for the current task

-2. Give the `/usr/local/etc/haproxy/haproxy.cfg` generated in the `ha` container after each steps
+1. Provide the file `/usr/local/etc/haproxy/haproxy.cfg` generated in the `ha` container after each step.

-3. Give the list of files from `/nodes` folder inside the `ha` container.
+2. Provide the list of files from the `/nodes` folder inside the `ha` container.

-4. Give the configuration file after you stopped one container and the list of nodes present in the `/nodes` folder.
+3. Provide the configuration file after you stopped one container and the list of nodes present in the `/nodes` folder.

-5. Propose a different approach to manage the list of backend nodes.
+4. Propose a different approach to manage the list of backend nodes.
 You do not need to implement it.
 You can also propose your own tools or the ones you discovered online.
 In that case, do not forget to cite your references.

 ### <a name="task-6"></a>Task 6: Make the load balancer automatically reload the new configuration

-> Finally, we have all the required stuff to finish our solution.
-HAProxy will be reconfigured automatically in regard of the web app nodes leaving/joining the cluster.
+> Finally, we have all the pieces in place to finish our solution.
+HAProxy will be reconfigured automatically when web app nodes are leaving/joining the cluster.
 We will solve the problems you have discussed in [M1 - 3](#M1).
-  Again, the solution built during this lab is one example of tools and techniques we can use to solve this kind of sitatuation.
+Again, the solution built in this lab is only one example of tools and techniques we can use to solve this kind of situation.
 There are several other ways.

-We have all the pieces ready to work and we just need to make sure the configuration of HAProxy is up-to-date and taken into account by HAProxy.
+The only thing missing now is to make sure the configuration of HAProxy is up-to-date and taken into account by HAProxy.

-We will try to make HAProxy reload his config with the minimal downtime.
-At the moment, we will replace `TODO: [CFG] Replace this command` in [ha/services/ha/run](ha/services/ha/run) by the following script part.
+We will try to make HAProxy reload his config with minimal downtime.
+At the moment, we will replace the line `TODO: [CFG] Replace this command` in [ha/services/ha/run](ha/services/ha/run) by the following script part.
 As usual, take the time to read the comments.

 ```bash
 #!/usr/bin/with-contenv bash